DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Refinement (Round 8 - November 2024)

 - 'Prefix' wording (e.g. "Enter", "Select") was confusing
+- Quote: "That little red thing did throw me a little bit... it felt like it was boxing me in."
+[Round 8, November 2024]
 - Recommendation: Set expectations for prefixes, offer flexibility, and provide clear guidance

 ### Evolution of Question Frequency